Lean Six Sigma Certification Process Acknowledge By ISSSP

 By identifying the problems that have the most potential for improvement, discovering the root causes of these problems and creating a measurement system of the effect they have on the output you can begin making adjustments based on statistical information.
 If the principles are applied correctly, a successful Six Sigma project can reduce the amount of defects to 3.4 per million opportunities, saving your organization countless dollars, time and energy.

 Ready to get certified?
-Here’s how it works.
+Here’s what to look for.

-We offer Certification for the ranks of Green Belt and Black Belt, and Certificates for the ranks of White Belt and Yellow Belt.
+Certification is for the ranks of Green Belt and Black Belt and Certificates for the ranks of White Belt and Yellow Belt.

 Certificates are awarded to those who have obtained the knowledge of Lean Six Sigma methodologies and concepts but have not yet had the opportunity to apply them in the field.
 The certificate signifies that the individual has successfully completed a training program and can demonstrate and understanding of the material covered in the body of knowledge.
-Certificates will be issued to those who can demonstrate completion of a relevant training program and pass a multiple choice exam on the relevant Body of Knowledge.
+Certificates sometimes require the completion of a relevant training program, as well as passing an exam on the relevant Body of Knowledge.